By Claudia Clobes Yudis

 When I founded Urban Loft, I wanted to create a collection that was me, curated with products from different vendors that tell a very clear and cohesive story about Urban Loft.
 I am a boutique company, so offering a curated collection that clearly communicates my brand to my targeted niche is how I connect with my clients.

 What exactly is curating?
 It’s not just picking things.
-It’s the art of selecting with intention for an intended purpose.
-In the world of art exhibitions, one of the curator’s main roles is to develop a theme for an exhibition by selecting, organizing and presenting artworks.
+It’s the art of selecting with the intention for an intended purpose.
+In the world of art exhibitions, one of the curator’s main roles is to develop a theme for an exhibition by selecting, organizing, and presenting artworks.
 More importantly, the curator has to determine who the audience will be and how the selections and the exhibition as a whole will communicate the intended “story” or portray the perspective.

 For example, my client base falls into two pretty distinct categories: preppy modern traditional and modern bohemian, sort of like a California cool vibe.
 These styles each reflect parts of who I am, so I make it my business to research and tailor my “line” of products to fit into these two distinct categories.
 It has as much to do with sociology and demographics as it does with fabrics, colors and window treatment styles.